turingschool/accelerated-mod-0/oop.md

 ---
 layout: page
-title: OOP
+title: Object Oriented Programming
 ---

 ## Learning Goals

-- Explain the core concepts of Object-Oriented Programming
+- Explain the core concepts of Object Oriented Programming
 - Gain exposure and familiarity with the Ruby syntax for classes and object instances

 ## Vocabulary